-■ THE NEW DECADE ■
+THE NEW DECADE

-During the new millennium, neither Madonna's career nor her popularity showed much sign of flagging.
-In 2000 Madonna set up home in London with a new partner, the actor and director Guy Ritchie.
-In August, shortly before her 42nd birthday, Madonna gave birth to her second child, Rocco.
-In the following month, her new album, Music, was released.
+During 2000 and 2001, neither Madonna career, nor her popularity, showed any sign of flagging.
+Year 2000 saw her setting up home in London with new partner, actor and director Guy Ritchie.
+In august, shortly before her 42nd birthday, Madonna gave birth to her second child, Rocco.
+In following month, her new album, Music, was released.
 The album was an immediate hit, topping the album charts within two weeks.
-In October, the Music single from the album became her 12th number one single in the US.
-On December 22, Madonna and Ritchie were married at Dornoch Castle in Scotland.
+In October, the "Music," single from the album became her 12th number one single in the U.S.

-After an 8-year lapse, 2001 marked Madonna's return to concert touring.
-The "Drowned World" tour opened in Europe with shows in Barcelona and Milan followed by a run of shows at London's Earls Court before moving on to its US leg.
-Like prior Madonna concert tours, the show was a sophisticated and meticulously planned multimedia event embracing music, light, video projection, elaborate dance scenes, and pure theater - including Madonna riding a mechanical bull.
-Observations of

-Madonna's audience for the shows suggested that the adoring fans who bought tickets for Madonna's "Drowned World" concerts were not the same people who had attended her earlier tours - they were, for the most part, simply too young.
+2001 marked Madonna's return to concert touring after an eight-year lapse.
+The "Drowned World" tour opening in Europe with shows in Barcelona and Milan followed by a run of shows at London's Earls Court before moving on to its US leg.
+Like prior Madonna concert tours, the show was a sophisticated and meticulously planned multimedia even embracing music, light, video projection, elaborate dance scenes, and pure theater-including Madonna riding a mechanical bull.
+Observations of Madonna's audience for the shows suggested that the adoring fans who bought tickets for Madonna's "Drowned World" concerts were not the same people who had attended her earlier tours-they were, for the most part, simply too young.
 Unlike the aging fans of aging rock stars from Bob Dylan to Tom Jones, Madonna's successive reinventions had been successful not just in renewing her appeal to existing fans, but in creating new audiences in entirely new generations, some of whom had not been born when she recorded her debut album.